Isosystolic inequalities for optical hypersurfaces: Results in the geometry of numbers

+\begin{claim} An integer polytope is unavoidable if and only if it contains the origin as interior point. \end{claim}

+\begin{claimproof} By Lemma \ref{origin-inside}, any unavoidable convex body contains the origin in its interior.
+Conversely, let $P$ be an integer polytope containing the origin as interior point and consider any function $f(x_1,\ldots,x_n)=m_1x_1 + \cdots + m_nx_n$ where the $m_i$ are integers not all equal to zero.
+As the origin is an interior point of $P$ there must be at least one vertex $v \in P$ for which $f(v)>0$.
+Because $v \in \Z^n$, $f(v)$ is a non-zero integer.
+Thus $f(v)\geq 1$, and the integer hyperplane $m_1x_1 + \cdots + m_nx_n=1$ intersects $P$, proving that $P$ is indeed unavoidable. \end{claimproof}

+\begin{claim} The volume of an integer polytope $P \subset \R^n$ containing the origin as interior point is at least $(n+1)/n!$. \end{claim}

-\proof In each facet of the integer polytope $P$ we can find an $(n-1)$-dimensional simplex whose join with the origin is a non-degenerate lattice simplex.
+\begin{claimproof} In each facet of the integer polytope $P$ we can find an $(n-1)$-dimensional simplex whose join with the origin is a non-degenerate lattice simplex.
 This construction can be performed at every facet of $P$ to obtain at least $n+1$ non-degenerate lattice simplices with disjoint interiors and whose union is contained in $P$.
-Since the volume of a non-degenerate lattice simplex is at least $1/n!$, the volume of $P$ is at least $(n+1)/n!$.
+Since the volume of a non-degenerate lattice simplex is at least $1/n!$, the volume of $P$ is at least $(n+1)/n!$. \end{claimproof}

-To prove the equality case, let us first remark that a lattice simplex $S$ containing the origin as interior point is a basic simplex if and only the vertices of any of its facets form a basis of the integer lattice.
-This condition is equivalent to the condition that the simplices formed by taking the convex hull of the origin and a facet of $S$ all have volume $1/n!$.
+\begin{claim} The volume of an integer polytope $P \subset \R^n$ containing the origin as interior point equals to $(n+1)/n!$ if and only if $P$ is a basic simplex. \end{claim}

-If the volume of an integer polytope $P$ equals $(n+1)/n!$, it must have only $n+1$ facets and must, therefore, be a simplex.
-Moreover, a simplex obtained as the convex hull of any one its facets and the origin must have volume $1/n!$.
-By the preceding remark, $P$ must be a basic simplex.
-The simple verification that basic simplices are indeed unavoidable is left to the reader.
+\begin{claimproof} If the volume of an integer polytope $P$ containing the origin as interior point equals $(n+1)/n!$, it must have exactly $n+1$ facets and must, therefore, be a lattice simplex containing the origin as interior point.
+Moreover, the simplices obtained as the convex hull of any one of its facets and the origin must have all volume $1/n!$.
+Thus the vertices of any of its facets form a basis of the integer lattice, which is equivalent for $P$ to be a basic simplex.
+Conversely, any basic simplex has volume $(n+1)/n!$. \end{claimproof} \end{proof}

 The part of the approach that calls for deforming the polytope is much more delicate.
 The first idea that comes to mind is to apply a steepest descent algorithm to the volume functional constrained to the space of unavoidable polytopes.
 For this idea to work, we would at the very least need to know that all local minima are integer polytopes.
 Nevertheless, in two-dimensions an optimization algorithm does give the desired answer.
 We describe its framework in very simple, abstract setting so that it may serve the reader as a blueprint for the more detailed constructions that follow.